-By Paul Sova, president Showplace Cabinetry
+By Paul Sova, CEO Showplace Cabinetry

 When Showplace began crafting cabinetry in 2000, we originally sourced our standard doors from a separate company.
 When demand for Showplace cabinets took off like a rocket—and more and more of our customers learned of the customization available with Showplace cabinets—we quickly understood we needed to build our own doors.

 In 2001, we opened a door manufacturing facility in nearby Beresford, South Dakota that has grown with our company.
 During the past year, Showplace has invested over $1 million in our door plant, adding new state-of-the-art equipment to ensure the durability, quality and consistency of our cabinet doors.
 Trucks are on the road constantly, with up to three deliveries of doors from Beresford to our Harrisburg plants daily.